okibcn/nano-for-windows/README.md

 # NANO FOR WINDOWS

-This is the 32/64 bits Windows terminal version of the legendary **[GNU nano text editor](https://www.nano-editor.org/)**, a small and compact CLI editor that packs a world of functionality in a small footprint (less than 300KB) based on the pico editor.
+This is the 32/64 bits Windows terminal version of the legendary **[GNU nano text editor](https://www.nano-editor.org/)**, a small and compact CLI editor that packs a world of functionality in a small footprint (less than 300KB).

 GNU nano is constantly being upgraded, but the original project is limited to providing support and functionality only for Linux.
-This project is meant to bring the latest updates to Windows 64/32.
+This project is meant to bring the latest updates to Windows 64/32 bits.

 <div align="center"><img width="640" alt="image" src="https://user-images.githubusercontent.com/22417711/215018921-9b0ae50c-e63e-424c-85bb-6b722c5944b0.png"></div>